Skip to main content

 Oil tank removal in New Hampshire carries significant environmental implications that every homeowner should understand.
 The Glacial till and sandy soil found throughout the state can either accelerate or slow the migration of petroleum contaminants through the ground.
 When a buried steel tank corrodes and leaks, heating oil seeps into the surrounding soil and can eventually reach the groundwater table, creating a contamination plume that spreads far beyond your property boundaries.
 New Hampshire Department of Environmental Services (NHDES) enforces strict cleanup standards because petroleum contamination can affect drinking water wells, streams, and wetlands.
 In New Hampshire, soil remediation costs average $15,000-55,000, but severe contamination cases involving groundwater impact can exceed $100,000.
 This is why proactive tank removal — before a catastrophic failure occurs — is both the environmentally responsible and financially prudent choice.
 Homeowners should also be aware that New Hampshire law may hold property owners liable for contamination cleanup costs regardless of whether they installed the tank or caused the leak, making it essential to address aging underground tanks promptly.

-Oil Tank Removal in New Hampshire: Frequently Asked Questions
+Safe Underground Tank Removal in New Hampshire in New Hampshire: Frequently Asked Questions

-Get answers to the most common questions about oil tank removal in New Hampshire, including costs, regulations, timelines, and what to expect.
+Get answers to the most common questions about safe underground tank removal in New Hampshire, including costs, regulations, timelines, and what to expect.

 How much does oil tank removal cost in New Hampshire, New Hampshire?